 Caroline is an actor, musician, theater critic, and teacher based in New York City.
 She grew up in rural Virginia and attended Princeton University, where she studied Theater, English, and Neuroscience, and worked with renowned artists like John Doyle, Branden Jacobs-Jenkins, Anna Deveare Smith, Christopher Durang, and Jane Cox.
-This past spring, she graduated with her MFA in Acting from the New School for Drama, where she studied with industry professionals such as Peter Jay Fernandez, Erica Jensen, Susan Cameron, Daniel Alexander Jones, Stephen Brown-Fried, and Scott Whitehurst.
+This past year, she graduated with her MFA in Acting from the New School for Drama, where she studied with industry professionals such as Peter Jay Fernandez, Erica Jensen, Susan Cameron, Daniel Alexander Jones, Stephen Brown-Fried, and Scott Whitehurst.
 During her time at the New School, she also collaborated with renowned theater-making ensembles such as Tectonic Theater Company, Frantic Assembly, Pig Iron Theater, and more.
 In addition, Caroline is a trained musician, dancer and musical theater vocalist.
 If she's not acting, she's probably reading, playing Billie Eilish tracks on the ukulele, doing crossword puzzles, or petting stray cats in her neighborhood.

 For How I Learned to Drive: